 Although it may seem like the only way to relieve your migraine is to pop a pain pill and wait it out, there are other options when it comes to long-term headache relief.
 One such option is chiropractic treatment.
 Many patients in Alameda and Oakland, CA, visit Symmetry Health Center complaining of head pain and are surprised to find that chiropractic has the potential to reduce and even prevent their symptoms.

 What’s more, chiropractic is safe, non-addictive, and non-invasive, making it a much more appealing option than others that merely mask pain symptoms.

-The chiropractic approach to headaches and migraines
+The chiropractic approach to headache and migraine

 Many headaches stem from a problem in the cervical spine.
 A vertebral subluxation may compress or irritate a nerve, overworked muscles may tense and tighten, or an injury may send pain signals to the head.
 All of these problems can result in limited blood flow, poor nerve communication, reduced mobility, and, ultimately, severe pain in the head.

 Because of these links between the spine and the head, chiropractic is well equipped to identify and potentially resolve the underlying cause of your headaches.
 Corrective chiropractic offices use advanced methodologies like Chiropractic BioPhysics (CBP) to identify the source of the pain first and foremost.
 Then, chiropractic techniques can be applied to the area to correct the spinal problem.